 Question about 2006 Yamaha Stratoliner

-Hi, Anonymous for this scenario you will need your service/owners manual if you can't find the first and best tool you ever bought for your Yamaha, despair not, for a mere zero $ you can download another one.
-For more information about your issue and valuable "FREE" downloads that you will need please click on the links below.
-Good luck and have a nice day.
+For more information about your issue and valuable "FREE" downloads that you need please click on the blue links below.
+Good luck and have a wonderful day.

 OEM parts for Yamaha